RayC206/rayc206/README.md

 As a engineer I enjoy creating new projects, collaborating with others, and continuously learning new languages or technologies to improve my skills.
 Outside of work and studying I enjoy running, weight lifting, traveling, and learning about new tech hardware.

-I am currently looking for opportunities in the field of software engineering, whether as a full-time engineer, QA engineer, or an internship.
+I am currently seeking opportunities in the field of software engineering, whether as a full-time engineer, QA engineer, or an internship.
 If you're interested in connecting, please feel free to reach out to me on LinkedIn.